briankwu2/Lock-Algo-Comparison/README.md

         - Assigning thread ids as pseudo children to locks is still same/similar.
 Add n (where n is number of nodes)
 - [X] Implement main function for testing over multiple runs and data collection/structuring for just PL lock.
     - [X] Implement for the rest of the locks
-- [ ] Fix the TournamentTree.xopp, as the number of nodes (locks) is incorrect and is not n - 1 purely. ()
+- [X] Fix the TournamentTree.xopp, as the number of nodes (locks) is incorrect and is not n - 1 purely. ()
-- [ ] Use python to create plots as a function of logical thread and time.
 - [X] 2 problems, 1 is deadlock: flags are both grabbed as the same index (but flag is {true, true}) ~~- [ ] hash map is crashing?~~
 - [X] Tournament Tree fixed!
-- [ ] Now we have a different problem....
+- [X] Now we have a different problem....
+Solved!
     - Lots of memory crashes and lack of freeing up pointers EVERYWHERE (check valgrind)
     - I guess the debugger was doing everything it could to free it up!
     - Create proper destructors for each Lock object and free up every instance of "new" or any dynamic memory allocation
     - Double check then main for any memory leaks as well.
-- [ ] Create proper destructors and check for memory leaks!
+- [X] Create proper destructors and check for memory leaks!
     - [X] FilterLock
         - [X] FlagFilterLock
         - [X] LevelFilterLock
-        - [ ] Tested in Valgrind?
+        - [X] Tested in Valgrind?
-    - [ ] BakeryLock
+    - [X] BakeryLock
-    - [ ] TournamentLock
+    - [X] TournamentLock
-- [ ] Double check on valgrind for leaks!
+- [X] Double check on valgrind for leaks!

-Next Time:
-- keep looking at the pickFlagIndex() function although now it seems like the hash table is the one weirding up it is possible to write at the same time for the hash table .erase() and [] assignment. check if that is the problem

-## Questions
-- How should I structure the data collected to be easily processed?
-    - Vector<double> for each thread.
-Global vector for each thread.
-    - Find average turnaround time, Find average system throughput by taking total time for each thread to complete, divided by number of CS executed.
-    - Write the turnaround time into a file after joining
-- Each thread should have its own "Timer" object.
-- Do I want the number of CS requests to be randomized?
-    - How do I have this be consistent?
-Seed it?